 A/N: AU based on prompt 'What if Sirius hadn't run away to somewhere sunny after escaping Hogwarts but stayed and tried to make Harry's wish of a home come true?'
 Covers alternative 4th Year/GOF.

-Independent!Sirius, Manipulative-but-well-meaning!Dumbledore, eventually Harry/Hermione.
+Independent!Sirius, Manipulative-but-well-meaning!Dumbledore, Harry/Hermione.
 Plays with fanon concepts of Ancient and Noble Houses, Potter wealth and status, Super!Harry.

 Content warning of reference to child abuse but nothing explicit.

 Currently WIP with Parts 9/12 Completed and Part 10: Pronglet Fights Back (The Swimming not Drowning Prank) in progress.

 Coming up (titles may change): Part 11: Finding Pronglet's Power (The How to Survive Dark Lords for Dummies Prank), and Part 12: Happily Ever After With Pronglet (The Living Well is the Best Revenge Prank)